jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2017/06/2017-06-28-lest-i-become-dogmatic-on-using-tdd.md

 **Footnotes:**

 <sup id="footnote-1">[[1]](#footnote-indicator-1)</sup>
-<small>I think I am more inclined to support those who _limit_ than those who _promote_  such liberties.</small>
+<small>At this moment, I am more inclined to support those who _limit_ than those who _permit_ such liberties, because I grew up in a conservative kind of Christian home.</small>

 <sup id="footnote-2">[[2]](#footnote-indicator-2)</sup>
-<small>One example of something Christians might not know for sure in this life is the answer to the question _"why does evil exists?"_ But if we plan to reject Christianity only because it cannot have a _sure_ answer to the _question of evil_, we first have to ask these kinds of questions: What is evil?
+<small>One example of something Christians might not know for sure in this life is the answer to the question _"why does evil exists?"_ But if we plan to reject Christianity only because it cannot have a _sure_ answer to the _question of evil_, we first have to ask these _kinds_ of questions: What is evil?
 Is murder evil?
 Why is murder evil?
 Is it possible for murder not to be evil in the future?
-Is murder evwed from the Christian worldview!
+Is murder viewed as evil in the Christian worldview?
 </small>